tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Prototype**

 The plan was to replace the old product's workflow with by editing events in the context they were being displayed.
-Not only had we seen staff attempt to do this during some previous prototype testing, it seemed to be a more intuitive approach than the existing product.
+Not only had I seen staff attempt to do this during some previous prototype testing, it was a more intuitive approach than VNN's existing product.
 <br>
 <br>